Professional Tree Stump Grinding In Scottsdale, Mesa, Tempe & More

 Tree Stump Grinding Process

 - The stump grinding process begins by us cutting the stump into smaller pieces

 - After that, we clean up the small pieces and then start the grinding process

-- We continue the grinding process until the tree stump is 12 inches below the ground
+- We continue the grinding process until the tree stump is 2-4 inches below ground level

 - The section of ground where the tree stump used to be gets covered with dust and dirt

 - The remaining roots of the tree stump are completely underground at this point and will continue to decay over time.

 Why Stump Grinding Is Necessary